C-Section

 Will I still be able to breastfeed after I have a cesarean section?

 It’s normal for babies to lose weight after delivery.
 Because of the fluids you receive with a C-section, the baby's birth weight might be higher than usual, making it seem like the weight loss is greater than 10%.
-Ask the nurse for baby's 24-hour weight as this is more accurate when determining weight loss.
-This allows the baby time to get rid of the extra fluid by urinating.
+Ask your nurse for baby’s 24-hour weight, as this is more accurate in determining weight loss and may lessen the pressure to supplement with formula if all other signs that the baby is getting enough are present.

 SOURCE: https://www.llli.org/breastfeeding-info/breastfeeding-cesarean-birth/